 - On the day – let your child wear what he/she feels most comfortable in – be it school uniform or jeans and a top.

-- Allow plenty of time to get to the exam.
-There is nothing worse than adding last minute stress by not being able to find a parking space or having to park further away than you allowed time for.
+- Allow plenty of time prior to the exam, whether it is online or in school.
+There is nothing worse than adding to the last minute stress by not being able to log on or not finding a parking space and having to park further away than you allowed time for.

 - Let them know it’s natural to feel a bit stressed and what that stress might feel like – the butterflies in the tummy and the faster, palpably louder heartbeat.
-Get them to take a few deep breaths before they dive into the test papers.
+Get them to take a few deep breaths before they dive into the tests.